-Control Objective 3 - Unfilled Customer Orders, Receivables, and Cash Receipts, Control Objective 5 - Payroll and Leave Accruals, Control Objective 6 - Payroll Disbursements, Control Objective 7 - USSGL, Control Objective 9 - Governmentwide Reporting, Control Objective 17 - Personnel Actions, and Control Objective 18 - Payroll Documents
+Control Objective 3 - Unfilled Customer Orders, Receivables, and Cash Receipts, Control Objective 5 - Payroll and Leave Accruals, Control Objective 6 - Payroll Disbursements, Control Objective 7 - USSGL, Control Objective 9 - Governmentwide Reporting, Control Objective 16 - Personnel Actions, and Control Objective 17 - Payroll Documents

-- Responsible for maintaining privileged user access and logical security over the servers, and hardware devices related to TIER, FARS, and HR Connect. - Responsible for granting, reviewing, and removing user access to TIER, FARS, and HR Connect. - Responsible for performing patching to the operating system and database and application changes to TIER, FARS, and HR Connect.
+- Responsible for restricting logical access, including privileged user accounts, to services and other hardware devices used to host, manage and support TIER, FARS, and HRConnect. - Responsible for granting, reviewing, and removing user access to TIER, FARS, and HRConnect. - Responsible for performing patching to the operating system and database and application changes to TIER, FARS, and HRConnect. - Responsible for maintaining physical access and environment controls for TIER, FARS, and HRConnect.

-- Responsible for maintaining physical access and environment controls for TIER, FARS, and HR Connect. - Responsible for performing data back-ups for TIER, FARS, and HR Connect. - Responsible for maintaining business process controls associated with the complete, accurate, timely and authorized input, processing, and output of information for TIER, FARS, and HR Connect.
+- Responsible for performing data back-ups for TIER, FARS, and HRConnect. - Responsible for maintaining business process controls associated with the complete, accurate, timely and authorized input, processing, and output of information for TIER, FARS, and HRConnect.